jorgediaz-lr/reference-checker/README.md

 Download it from https://github.com/jorgediaz-lr/reference-checker/releases page

 There are two versions available: command line and portlet version
-  - Command line tool: `references-checker-cmd-n.n.n.zip`
+  - Command line tool: `reference-checker-cmd-n.n.n.zip`
-  - Portlet version for 6.1 and 6.2: `references-checker-portlet-6x-n.n.n.war`
+  - Portlet version for 6.1 and 6.2: `reference-checker-portlet-6x-n.n.n.war`
-  - Portlet version for 7.x: `references-checker-portlet-7x-n.n.n.war`
+  - Portlet version for 7.x: `reference-checker-portlet-7x-n.n.n.war`

 Command line tool version is the recommended one!!